Asset workflow screen

 The process of editing and approving the content on an asset when a workflow is applied:

 The Workflow screen of an asset lets you view the currently running workflow, approve or reject the changes, and apply a workflow schema.
-Read Working with workflow for more information on how to create and apply a workflow schema.
+Read Developing websites with Matrix for more information on how to create and apply a workflow schema.

 No fields will appear, by default, in this section.
 An applied workflow that is currently not running for an asset will appear as shown: